 Training is offered at the James N. Robey Public Safety Training Center, 2200 Scott Wheeler Drive Marriottsville, MD 21104.
 To sign up, e-mail Brittany Moore in the Education and Training Division at email@example.com.

 Did you know you can dispose of your unwanted medication any day of the year at one of five permanent drop off locations?
 They're OPEN DAILY YEAR ROUND!
 Dispose of unwanted or expired prescription and over-the-counter medications safely and anonymously.
 The permanent boxes are maintained by the police department and allow residents to drop off unwanted medications 365 days a year.

 The district station and MSP boxes are available 24 hours a day, seven days a week.
 Boxes at Community Outreach and Gary Arthur Community Center are available during normal business hours.

 Howard County Code requires the issuance of a permit for any activities which impede "the normal movement of vehicular and/or pedestrian traffic through and along the public streets, highways or roads in Howard County."

-For events requiring police assistance, dates and times are reserved on a first-come, first-served basis.
+For events requiring a permit, dates and times are reserved on a first-come, first-served basis.
 Prior to submitting your Special Event Permit Application, review the Special Event Availability Calendar by selecting the link below to determine if permit applications are being accepted for your event date.